veyyz/application-security-lab/README.md

 4. In your **Terminal**, run your project code by typing the following command: `npm start` into your terminal.
 The `start` script is defined in line 7 of your **package.json** file and runs the command 'node ./index.js' for you.
 This will begin the execution of your program.
 5. In your **Terminal**, inspect the output of the program and make sure you see the text '**Server listening on Port 3000**' as the last line of output.
 6. If your project ran successfully, you should also **see a popup** in the bottom-right of your terminal with the options *Make Public* and *Open in Browser*. **Click** the **Make Public** button then **click** the **Ports (1)** tab next to *Terminal*, **right-click** the url listed under *Forwarded Addresses* and click **Copy Local Address**
-7. **Paste** the address that you just copied ***into a different window*** and you should see a website with the title "Welcome to Cybersecurity..." and a form to login.
+7. **Paste** the address that you just copied ***into a different tab or window*** and you should see a website with the title "Welcome to Cybersecurity..." and a form to login.
 If you do not see the website at this point **please ask for help as you will not be able to continue**.
-8. In another window **open postman.com**, login and **create a new collection** called "**Codespace**".
-Create a new request and paste your codespace url where it says **Enter URL or paste text**.
-We will come back to this later

 ## 🧪 Part 3.
 Interactive Application Testing